DZBohan/DZBohan/README.md

 -  👋 I’m Bohan Zhang

--  💻 I'm a Ph.D student at City of Hope
+-  💻 I'm a Ph.D student at City of Hope studying computational biology

 -  🏥 I was a bioinformatician at USC Norris Cancer Center

--  👨‍🎓 I was a MS student at USC studying biotech
+-  👨‍🎓 I was an MS student at USC studying biotech and bioinformatician

 # Contact